La Porte Independent School District: History

-History records that La Porte was not unique in the country in that its schools were segregated until the 1960s, but its transition to an integrated system was quite remarkable.
+Records show that La Porte district schools were segregated until the 1960s.
 Paralleling the history of the all-white schools, La Porte black students were housed in temporary facilities until a school of their own was built and until they joined the all-white students in the district's schools.
 In 1909, a Baptist church was used during the week for black students and later a Methodist church was purchased for their use by the La Porte Independent School District.
-Miss Viola DeWalt was the first teacher of this school.
-In 1953, DeWalt Elementary was opened as a neighborhood school for black children and grades one through eight were taught in this building.
+Miss Viola DeWald was the first teacher of this school.
+In 1953, DeWald Elementary was opened as a neighborhood school for black children, and grades one through eight were taught in this building.
 Grades nine through twelve were sent by bus to Carver High School in Baytown, Texas.
 The La Porte school system was one of the first districts in the country to fully integrate its student body and facilities in 1963–1964.
 This set an important precedent of peaceful desegregation for the state as well as the country.

 The school district purchased 44.8 acre in 1959 on "J" Street (now Fairmont Parkway) and built a new La Porte High School, housing grades nine through twelve.
 The old high school then became the La Porte Junior High as it stands today.

 In 1963, the first fully air-conditioned school in the district, James H. Baker Elementary, was opened for students in the Fairmont Park area.
-This school later became Baker Junior High, but is now the sixth grade campus for the entire district.
+This school later became Baker Junior High, but is now the sixth-grade campus for the entire district.

 In 1964, the high school added a planetarium, and "E" building wing, and in 1972 a new library wing was added.
 Since 1966, the district has changed boundaries, annexed several communities, and built and remodeled campuses all over the city.
-For students in the south Bayshore and Shoreacres areas, Bayshore Elementary was opened in 1966; students in the college park area were sent to College Park Elementary(1969); students in Lomax (annexed by La Porte as West La Porte) were sent to the newly built Lomax Elementary in 1976.
+For students in the south Bayshore and Shore acres areas, Bayshore Elementary was opened in 1966; students in the College Park area were sent to College Park Elementary(1969); students in Lomax (annexed by La Porte as West La Porte) were sent to the newly built Lomax Elementary in 1976.
 Jennie Reid Elementary 1977 and Leo Rizzuto Elementary Schools were built to accommodate the students in the Fairmont Park area(1981).
 Lomax Junior High was built in 1986 to accommodate the growth that La Porte Junior High could not support.
-Over the years the La Porte High School has expanded to include: The Sonja Angelo Theater, a basketball gymnasium, swimming pool complex, vocational building, student center and the Henry Einfeldt Band Hall.
+Over the years the La Porte High School has expanded to include: The Sonja Angelo Theater, a basketball gymnasium, a swimming pool complex, a vocational building, a student center, and the Henry Enfield Band Hall.
 In 1996, a new field house and a science building were added.
-The La Porte Independent School District has come a long way from a one-room classroom to twelve separate campuses and a city population of over 31,880 and growing.
+The La Porte Independent School District currently has a population of over 31,880.